 - 1. Design-Bid-Build (D-B-B) projects are those where the owner selects and contracts with the lead designer (Parking Consultant or Architect/Engineer).
 They in turn represent the owner in defining the project and preparing drawings and specifications to meet the owner's needs for competitive bidding to contractors.
-Often on public projects, the owner is required to select the lowest "responsive and responsible" bid, with the contractors' qualifications often not given consideration.
+Often on public projects the owner is required to select the lowest "responsive and responsible" bid, with the contractors' qualifications often not given consideration.
 The D-B-B method is sometimes referred to as the "traditional" process and is still the most common method. - 2.
-Construction Manager Design-Bid-Build (CM D-B-B) is where the owner selects and contracts with the architect/engineer (A/E) who represents the owner in defining the project and preparing drawings and specifications to meet the owner's needs for bidding.
+Construction Manager Design-Bid-Build (CM D-B-B) is where the owner selects and contracts with the A/E who represents the owner in defining the project and preparing drawings and specifications to meet the owner's needs for bidding.
 However, the owner also retains a construction manager (CM) who works with the A/E during the design phases, sets the project schedule, and performs construction cost estimates.
 The CM bids the work to subcontractors for the various trades.
 This is a better method than D-B-B for projects where the owner wants fast track or phased construction.

-4. Design-Contract-Build (D-C-B) are projects where the owner selects and contracts with the A/E. The A/E prepares preliminary documents that are the basis for the owner contracting with the contractor early in the design process, rather than waiting for final design documents to be prepared as for D-B-B. This method combines the advantages of the D-B-B and D-B methods while reducing many disadvantages to allow the owner to have the most qualified A/E and contractor involved in their project from the design phase through the completion of construction.
+- 3. Design-Build (D-B) are cases where the owner retains a D-B contractor who in turn retains the A/E so there is a single entity responsible for both design and construction.
+Often the owner prepares or retains another A/E to prepare design build criteria documents as described below.
+Often, the owner can select the D-B team based on qualifications and cost, consistent with the bidding documents.
+There has been more interest in D-B type projects recently because of owners who perceive benefits regarding cost, schedule, and risk management. - 4.
+Design-Contract-Build (D-C-B) are projects where the owner selects and contracts with the A/E. The A/E prepares preliminary documents that are the basis for the owner contracting with the contractor early in the design process, rather than waiting for final design documents to be prepared as for D-B-B. This method combines the advantages of the D-B-B and D-B methods while reducing many disadvantages to allow the owner to have the most qualified A/E and contractor involved in their project from the design phase through the completion of construction.

-: Optional but recommended; A/E prepares design build criteria documents that are basis for contract with contractor.
+Optional but recommended; A/E prepares design build criteria documents that are basis for contract with contractor.